erikpukinskis/codedocs/README.md

 ### Future

-The general philosophy of Code Docs is
+The general philosophy of Codedocs is

 1. It's OK to manually maintain docs, not everything has to be magic
 2. This is really about explanation not "documentation"